-Garuda Das Kavirāja is Professor of Philosophy and Religion at Christopher Newport University, Virginia, and is also Distinguished Research and Teaching Faculty at the Graduate Theological Union, Berkeley.
+Garuda Das Kavirāja is Professor of Philosophy and Religion at Christopher Newport University, Virginia and Director of Studies in Religion.
+He is also Distinguished Research and Teaching Faculty at the Graduate Theological Union, Berkeley.
 He lectures around the world on his translation of the Bhagavad Gītā, on the philosophy of Yoga, as well as on the teachings of the Krishna Bhakti tradition.
-When he is not lecturing, he guides, counsels, and mentors students on living the life of the heart.
+When he is not lecturing, he guides, counsels, and mentors students on living the life of the heart or bhakti.

 Prabhupāda authorized Garuda Das for academic training and teaching through Rupanuga Prabhu and Bhakti Svarupa Damodar Swami, and so he became the first devotee to enter academics for the sole purpose of presenting Krishna Bhakti from an insider’s perspective.